mdiehr/MoviesApp/README.md

 This is an angular application that integrates with a movies API.

+It was written in Typescript with [Angular 18](https://angular.dev/) and uses [RXJS](https://rxjs.dev/) to handle data stores and asynchronous logic.

 Try it here: [Moving Picture Interface App](https://mdiehr.github.io/MoviesApp/)

 - RXJS stores/selectors/pipes move async logic away from components